tigattack/blog.tiga.tech/content/posts/apc-nmc2-firmware-recovery/index.md

 This is typically a requirement to configure network settings and gain access to the web UI, SSH, etc. since it's apparently rather rare that a seller of used equipment has the foresight to reset to factory defaults.
 If they did, this would allow it to boot straight into DHCP mode upon first use in its new home.

 Anyway, I digress.
 Once installed in my UPS, I noticed that the status LED was flashing amber.
-My research showed me this meant it was in BOOTP/DHCP mode, which would later prove to be untrue but I didn't know this yet.
+My research showed me this meant it was in BOOTP/DHCP mode, which would later prove to be untrue, but I didn't know this yet.
 I'd already provisioned a DHCP reservation for it, so I attempted to reach it on the expected IP address, but sadly to no avail.

 I contacted the seller to ask if they knew the IP address it was configured with.
 To my surprise they responded quickly, telling me it should be somewhere in the 172.16.250-253 range.
 Unfortunately, I also had no luck with any of these addresses.